-How many courses do I need to take to remain eligible for my entrance award in winter 2021?
+How many courses do I need to take to remain eligible for my entrance award?

 In order to receive your entrance award (scholarship or bursary) payment, you must be enrolled in full-time degree studies with a minimum of three courses (1.5 units).

 If your course load is reduced due to academic accommodations for a disability, contact the Student Awards and Financial Aid office.

 When will I find out if I am receiving an award?